C Sharp syntax: Events

-An event requires an accompanied event handler that is made from a special delegate that in a platform specific library like in Windows Presentation Foundation and Windows Forms usually takes two parameters: sender and the event arguments.
+An event requires an accompanied event handler that is made from a special delegate that in a platform specific library such as Windows Presentation Foundation and Windows Forms usually takes two parameters: sender and event arguments.
 The type of the event argument-object derive from the EventArgs class that is a part of the CLI base library.

 Once declared in its class the only way of invoking the event is from inside of the owner.
 A listener method may be implemented outside to be triggered when the event is fired.